-ELEC2021 Shipboard Elect Knowldg/Skills 96.0 Hours
+ELEC2021 Shipboard Electrical Knowledge and Skills 96.0 Hours

-This is an online course delivered during the second work term.
+During this online course, students complete a list of shipboard electrical installation and maintenance projects.
+These projects are submitted electronically for evaluation.
 The course material supplements the engineering knowledge presented in the student's Transport Canada Training Record Book.
-The material relates to electrical installations and maintenance.